Granulate/gprofiler/README.md

     gProfiler and its installation process will send the outputs to your container's stdout & stderr.
 After verifying that everything works, you can append `> /tmp/gprofiler_log 2>&1` to the gProfiler command parenthesis (in this example, before the `& python ...`).

-    This requires your image to have `wget` installed - you can make sure `wget` is installed, or substitute it with `curl -SL https://github.com/Granulate/gprofiler/releases/latest/download/gprofiler --output /tmp/gprofiler`, or any other HTTP-downloader you wish.
+    This requires your image to have `wget` installed - you can make sure `wget` is installed, or substitute the `wget` command with `curl -SL https://github.com/Granulate/gprofiler/releases/latest/download/gprofiler --output /tmp/gprofiler`, or any other HTTP-downloader you wish.
 2. Add `linuxParameters` to the container definition (this goes directly in your entry in `containerDefinitinos`):
    ```
    "linuxParameters": {